Batch Jobs (Geopointe)

 There are three ways to run this job:

-3. Schedule AssignmentPlan_MasterSchedule to run on your own custom-defined schedule from Setup > Develop > Apex Classes > Schedule Apex.
+3. Schedule AssignmentPlan_MasterSchedule to run on your own custom-defined schedule in Salesforce Setup.
+Using the Quick Find, navigate to the Apex Classes page and click Schedule Apex.

 It should be noted that this job does not unassign or reassign records (e.g. if a record's address changes or the areas change).
 Records are unassigned in AssignmentPlanCleanup_Batchjob.